JulienfLeBoucher/OC_classification_from_text_and_image/README.md

 ## Image Processing
 - In the [fourth notebook](https://nbviewer.org/github/JulienfLeBoucher/OC_classification_from_text_and_image/blob/main/SIFT.ipynb), I discovered the OpenCV library and extracted image features obtained with the SIFT method.
 I then built a reduced 'feature vocabulary' using a clustering technique in order to characterize the content of each image with a relative low dimension vector.
 There, I assessed the classification feasibility.

+- In the [fifth notebook](https://nbviewer.org/github/JulienfLeBoucher/OC_classification_from_text_and_image/blob/main/ORB.ipynb), I led the same work switching to ORB keypoints and descriptors (non-patented).
+I got worse results and tried different techniques to improve that such as :
+    - contrast stretching + blur filters to reveal some details on images with no keypoints detected.
+    - binary segmentation (foreground/background) hoping to sufficiently reduce the information and find some patterns characterizing classes.
+Little win here!

+- The [sixth notebook](https://nbviewer.org/github/JulienfLeBoucher/OC_classification_from_text_and_image/blob/main/CNN.ipynb) is about exploring CNN's such as VGG16 and MobileNet to extract features.
+Out of the box, It provided interesting vectors to make an unsupervised classification.
+Furthermore, I decided to adapt classifiers based on the MobileNet model layers to serve my classification task.
+I tried some techniques to decrease over-fitting : image augmentation and using a dropout layer.

+# API

+I learnt how to retrieve information from a website using the requests python package.
+The task was to extract the first ten products in relation with 'champagne' from a food database as long as they had some determined provided features.
+My first [exploration of the tool](https://nbviewer.org/github/JulienfLeBoucher/OC_classification_from_text_and_image/blob/main/test_api.ipynb) led to the subsequent [script](https://github.com/JulienfLeBoucher/OC_classification_from_text_and_image/blob/main/query_champagne_products.py).